-Target Date: Spring 2011
+Target Date: Spring 2012

-Person(s) Responsible: La Ballona staff and community members
+Person(s) Responsible: All La Ballona community members

-La Ballona Student Council will sponsor a Green Club to educate and support awarenessof the importance of taking care of the environment, not only in school, but at home, in the community and everywhere else in the world.
-This will be called the La Ballona Green Club.
+Activity 2: Student Council Representatives will promote environmental awareness by sponsoring the La Ballona Green Club.
+The purpose of the La Ballona Green Club is: Members promise to do their personal best in taking care of the environment, not only in school, but at home, in the community and everywhere else in the world.

-Target Date: Spring 2011
+Target Date: ongoing

-Person(s) Responsible: students and staff
+Person(s) Responsible: Ms. Julia Taslimi, Student Council Advisor, students and staff